 Thought Leadership backlash

-No matter your thought leadership definition, in some circles, this term may be overused.
+No matter your thought leader definition, in some circles, this term may be overused.
 And an oversaturation of self-proclaimed “thought leaders” (with nothing to back up that title) means that many people are weary of the term.

 While interest in becoming a thought leader had a resurgence in the 20 teens, it’s no surprise that Forbes eventually bestowed the title of “most annoying business slang” in 2013.